Time and Relations into Focus: Ontological Foundations of Object-Centric Event Data: Conclusion and Perspectives

-Concerning future work, we highlight two relevant ones.
+These limitations also point to relevant directions for future work.
 First, we intend to exploit our approach towards devising novel process mining techniques that go beyond the assumptions made in the current ones (which, for example, assume that relationships do not change \cite{SWGM25}).
 In fact, the discovery of object-centric Petri net models capable of handling time-varying relationships (e.g., \cite{fahland2019describing,vanderwerfCorrectnessNotionsPetri2024,gianolaObjectCentricConformanceAlignments2024}) requires a proper treatment of dynamic O2O relations and, in turn, that the evolution of relationships is unambiguously represented in the event data, which our approach natively supports.

 Second, we aim to relax the current assumption that event data are accurate and complete.
 Addressing incomplete, uncertain, and ambiguous information is increasingly recognized as a critical challenge in process mining and remains largely unexplored in the object-centric context, with only a few preliminary contributions available \cite{FBSW25}.